Last Updated on: 6th October 2023, 02:30 pm

 In the movie, they may be a loon and a pelican, but that doesn’t mean you can’t repurpose their names.
-This works great if you own two birds that love to be partners in crime.
+This works well if you own 2 birds that love to be partners in crime.

 If you’re a Potterhead, it’s the perfect name for any bird you keep as a pet.
-What if your parrot is white, loyal, and full of personality?
-Then the name is even more fitting.
+What if the parrot is white (like a cockatoo), loyal, and full of personality?
+Then, this name is even more fitting.

 Blue Parrot Names

 Do you have a blue parrot and want a name that represents the color of its feathers?
-Then your options are wider than you’d expect.
+Then, your options are wider than you’d expect.

 Green Parrot Names

 Do you have a green or olive-colored parrot?
 Want to emphasize that with its name?
-Then you can get creative.
+Then, you can get creative.
 These names range from your favorite green character to a green plant you like.

 Red Parrot Names